 Fear and worry are a natural part of the human experience.
 Many people feel anxiety when they encounter a big change in life, face struggles, or are unsure how to handle a specific situation.
 But Jesus taught His disciples that anxiety and worry uncover a deeper problem, they distract us from the total sufficiency of God and our total dependency on Him.
 From this teaching, we can learn that the closer we align ourselves to God, the less anxiety we will feel about the matters and concerns of our lives.
+CLICK HERE to order the CD set for this series.

 The Antidote to Anxiety